What are A2A payments? A guide to account-to-account payments

 • P2P payments: Friends and family can easily send money to each other, split bills, or repay debts without relying on cash or checks.

-• Bill payments: Consumers can pay their utility bills, subscriptions, or loan installments from their bank accounts, often with the option to set up recurring payments for added convenience.
+• Bill payments: Customers can pay their utility bills, subscriptions, or loan installments from their bank accounts, often with the option to set up recurring payments for added convenience.

 • Travel and hospitality: Travelers can pay for flights, hotels, or other travel-related expenses directly from their bank accounts.